Zero-Shot Coordination in Ad Hoc Teams with Generalized Policy Improvement and Difference Rewards: Introduction

 \section{Introduction}

-Ad hoc teaming (AHT) is an open challenge for multi-agent systems, in which an autonomous agent must successfully coordinate with other unknown agents \cite{stone_ad_2010}.
-Consider a search-and-rescue mission where robots are deployed from different organizations and expected to cooperate with each other on the fly---these robots may have different biases in how they achieve a given objective (e.g., risky vs. risk-averse search) or have different capabilities (e.g., sensing vs. manipulation).
+Ad hoc teaming (AHT), where an autonomous agent must coordinate with other unknown agents \cite{stone_ad_2010}, is an open challenge for multi-agent systems.
+Consider a search-and-rescue mission where robots are deployed from different organizations and expected to coordinate with each other on the fly---these robots may have different biases in how they achieve an objective (e.g., risky vs. risk-averse) or have different capabilities (e.g., sensing vs. manipulation).
 Adapting to such differences would enable agents to effectively and autonomously complete tasks where the team is unknown prior to deployment.
-Here, we focus on \emph{zero-shot coordination (ZSC)} for AHT, where the controlled agent, or the \emph{learner}, is able to pretrain with various teams but then must coordinate with a new team with no online learning \cite{mirsky_survey_2022}.
+We therefore focus on zero-shot coordination (ZSC) for AHT, where the controlled agent, or the learner, is able to pretrain with various teams but then must coordinate with a new team with no online learning \cite{mirsky_survey_2022}.

-Type-based approaches are a prominent class of methods for AHT, where the learner pretrains with a set of potential teammate types, then infers the best pretrained policy to use with the new team at test time \cite{BARRETT-plastic,li_individualized_2021,zhao_coordination_2022}.
+Type-based approaches are common for AHT, where the learner pretrains with a set of teammate types, then infers the best pretrained policy to use with the new team at test time \cite{BARRETT-plastic,li_individualized_2021,zhao_coordination_2022}.
 However, these methods struggle to handle new teams not seen during pretraining and require online inference of the new team type.
-An alternative approach aims to pretrain a learner that is robust to new teams through careful generation of diverse pretraining teams \cite{hu_other-play_2020, zhao_maximum_2022, yu2023learning}.
+An alternative approach pretrains a learner that is robust to new teams through careful generation of diverse pretraining teams \cite{hu_other-play_2020, zhao_maximum_2022, yu2023learning}.
 However, these methods often require large training populations, may suffer from overfitting, and can struggle to generalize to out-of-distribution teammates \cite{wang2024zsc}.
-Generating many training teammates may also be infeasible for real-world applications and would require great amounts of computational and hardware resources.
+Generating many training teammates may also be infeasible for real-world applications, for example, due to computational constraints.